Faculty of Arts

 • Prof. Darcy MacPherson’s research is diverse, covering areas such as corporate law, corporate criminality and disability rights.
 His service work is largely in the area of human rights, particularly as they relate to disability issues.
 He is both the president and chair of the board of the Canadian Centre on Disability Studies and chair of the steering committee of Inclusive Education for Children with Disabilities in Ukraine, a five-year, $4.7-million project whose major funder is the Canadian International Development Agency.

-• Dr. Mary Shariff is associate dean of research and also teaches at the University of Manitoba’s Natural Resources Institute.
+• Dr. Mary Shariff is associate dean of the Faculty of Law’s Juris Doctor Program and also teaches at the University of Manitoba’s Natural Resources Institute.
 Her diverse research interests include bioethics and law; law of contracts; natural resources law; biogerontology, aging and the law; and assisted death and palliative care.

 • Dr. Donn Short’s primary research interest is safe schools, with a focus on homophobic and transphobic bullying.
 He is the recipient of a research fellowship from the Law Foundation of British Columbia, as well as a Social Sciences and Humanities Research Council standard research grant.
 Dr. Short is committed to the rights of artists and is a member of PEN Canada and the Playwrights Guild of Canada.
 At Robson Hall, he founded the group Outlaws and he is the founding editor of the Canadian Journal of Human Rights.